xNINE2NINEx/HotTubLiquidators/wp-content/plugins/advanced-cf7-db/README.txt

 == Changelog ==

+= 1.7.2 =
+* Fixed the delete data case as throws database error.

+= 1.7.1 =
+* Minor tweaks in the plugin related to the edit data

+= 1.7.0 =
+* We have upgraded with Security patch.
+* Changes related to the premium plugin **User Access Manager** for the edit case to be handled.

+= 1.6.2 =
+* We have fixed SQL injection related bugs at the back office query.

+= 1.6.1 =
+* We have upgraded with Security patched for shortcode.

 = 1.6.0 =
 * We have upgraded with Security patched to securing user's uploaded data which managed on advanced-cf7-upload directory.